StevisonLab/R-Mini-Course/README.md

 * [YaRrr!
 The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/)
 * [Hands-On Programming with R](https://rstudio-education.github.io/hopr/)

+Additional resources can be found at [the end](https://github.com/StevisonLab/R-Mini-Course/blob/main/Congrats.md) of this mini course.
+This page also includes links to practice data you can download to continue your R learning.

 ### Learning Objectives
 * Practice the art of reproducibility using R scripts